CYber-spec-web/How-to-deploy-node.js-server-in-vercel/README.md

 .
 You should have a node.js folder

 .
 In the package.json
-for variable "main", that must be index.js (important) and your server file name must be index.js also(important)
+variable "main" must be index.js (important) while your server file name must be index.js also(important)
-// for my experience, vercel could only support index.js
+// for my experience, vercel could only read index.js

 .
 For library install
 you may install the library that you want with command